maxemileffort/alpaca-paper-web-app/README.md

 You'll want to create a "New Ping" and then type in a list (works best with 4 tickers at a time, as the free APIs have some pretty debilitating limitations) of symbols, comma separated.
 After they are created, click refresh and then "Toggle Monitor".

+If it's a market trading day:
 Then, sit back, and let the app do its magic.

+If not:
+Try again on the next one!

 ## Limitations